What to look for when choosing pediatric care in Wilmington, NC

 - Experience and level of training (Board Certified Medical Doctor vs. mid-level such as a Physicians Assistant)

 - Ease of access to child’s doctor outside of office hours

 - Procedure and service options

 - Family-friendly environment

-When you call or meet with one of the physicians, don’t be afraid to ask how long they’ve been practicing medicine or how much time (on average) they spend with patients.
-You want a physician for your child that is thorough, knowledgeable and a good listener.
+When you call or meet with your child’s physician, don’t be afraid to ask how long they’ve been practicing medicine or how much time (on average) they spend with their patients.
+It’s helpful to find a physician for your child that is thorough, knowledgeable and a good listener.

-It is also helpful to ask if you will see a physician each visit, or if you will usually see a physician assistant or other mid-level clinician.
+It is also helpful to ask if you can expect to see a physician (and the same physician) each visit and the same physician, or if you may see a physician assistant or other mid-level clinician.

 Lastly, ask how medical questions or emergencies that come up outside of regular office hours are handled.